svn2github/dyncall/bindings/R/rdyncall/README.txt

-rdyncall R package - Dynamic Bridge to Foreign C Libraries for R (C) 2007-2011, Daniel Adler <dadler@uni-goettingen.de>
+rdyncall R package - Improved Foreign Function Interface (FFI) and Dynamic Bindings to C Libraries (e.g. OpenGL)

 What is this?
 -------------